Connor Bedard and Trevor Zegras score lacrosse-style goals on NHL's final night before break

 Bedard and Zegras each scored a lacrosse-style — or “Michigan” — goal on Saturday in a pair of highlights that likely will be watched repeatedly before the league returns to action on Wednesday night.

+It is commonly referred to as a Michigan goal in honor of Mike Legg, who pulled it off while he was playing for the Wolverines during the 1996 NCAA Tournament.

-The 18-year-old Bedard pulled off the feat for the first time since he was selected by Chicago with the No. 1 overall pick in this year's NHL draft.
+The 18-year-old Bedard executed the move for the first time since he was selected by Chicago with the No. 1 overall pick in this year's NHL draft.

 With the Blackhawks down 1-0 in the first period at St. Louis, Bedard got a pass from Philipp Kurashev behind the Blues net.
 The center then cradled the puck with his stick before slamming it into the corner, over the left shoulder of goaltender Jordan Binnington.